okk15y/DSA4262/README.md

     pip install -r requirements.txt
     ```

-### Usage
+## Usage

-Before training the model and generating the predictions, ensure that you have imported the appropriate data in `.gz` file format.
+Before training the model and generating the predictions, ensure that you have imported the appropriate data in `.gz` file format. / or we just provide sample data in the repo

 1. Train the model:
     ```sh
-    python model_training.py --input train_data.json.gz --labels train_labels.csv
+    python model_training.py --input train_data.json.gz --labels train_labels.info.labelled
     ```
 2. Generate predictions:
     ```sh
     python prediction.py --input prediction_data.json.gz --output predictions --model trained_model.keras
     ```

-### Authors
+## Authors

 -

-### License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.